-On my days off I can be caught doing a wide array of activities, some being: Reading, drawing, writing, watching a favorite TV series, playing guitar, visiting a coffee shop to do some brainstorming, learning a new concept or craft, adventuring or playing tabletop games with friends and family, or playing a video game.
+On my days off I can be found doing a wide array of activities: Spending time with my Fiancé, reading, writing, drawing, watching a favorite TV series, playing guitar, visiting a coffee shop to do some brainstorming, learning a new concept or craft, or playing a game with friends and family.

 What's one thing someone would be surprised to know about you?